 Portugal Road Trip: Driving from Lisbon to Porto

 Of course, Lisbon was part of our 10-day Portugal itinerary but our Portugal road trip started after Lisbon.
 We returned to the airport and picked up our rental car.
 The main reason was we didn’t want to drive in Lisbon and add extra parking fees to our travel budget.
 And we didn’t need the car in Lisbon.

-I decided to head back to the airport because it was cheaper than to rent a car from down town Lisbon and would be easier with our drop off.
-I used the same car rental compare tool as on my Spanish Road Trips.
+I decided to head back to the airport because it was cheaper than to rent a car from downtown Lisbon and would be easier with our drop off.
+I used the same car rental comparison tool as on my Spanish Road Trips.